 - Check the weather forecast.
 The official website of Taiwan Tourism is a great resource to keep you updated on inclement weather.

-to protect your finances during unexpected events.
+- Purchase travel medical insurance or travel insurance to protect your finances during unexpected events.